tobega/tailspin-v0/TailspinReference.md

 * `$::count` returns the number of tuples in the relation.

 ## The Core System module
 The Core System module is provided by default to a main program and has no prefix.
-The module contains the following symbols:
+When it is provided to another [module](#using-modules) it is referred to as `core-system/` The module contains the following symbols:

 A predefined symbol `SYS` can be used to access certain system-defined functions:
 * `$SYS::nanoCount` returns a nanosecond counter that can be used to determine the time elapsed between two calls.